What does "the fatness of the land and the dew of heaven" mean?

 "Therefore may God give you of the dew of heaven, of the fatness of the earth, and plenty of grain and wine" (Genesis 27:28).

-The "dew of heaven" is a reference to well watered land that has sufficent moisture to produce heavy dew fall.
-When Nebuchaneezar was punished by wandering seven years in the great outdoors like an animal, Daniel said, "Then he was driven from the sons of men, his heart was made like the beasts, and his dwelling was with the wild donkeys.
+The "dew of heaven" is a reference to well-watered land that has sufficient moisture to produce heavy dewfall.
+When Nebuchadnezzar was punished by wandering seven years in the great outdoors like an animal, Daniel said, "Then he was driven from the sons of men, his heart was made like the beasts, and his dwelling was with the wild donkeys.
 They fed him with grass like oxen, and his body was wet with the dew of heaven, till he knew that the Most High God rules in the kingdom of men, and appoints over it whomever He chooses" (Daniel 5:21).

 Hence, Isaac's blessing was one of hope for rich land that was well-watered for his son.